zzxyb/wlframe/README.md

 # wlframe
-wayland frame is a C UI framework for building Wayland applications.
+wlframe is a C UI framework for muti platform.

 ## Contributing to wlframe